Saulius Skvernelis: Education and work

 Born in Kaunas, Skvernelis graduated from the Vilnius Technical University in 1994 and started working at the Lithuania Police Academy.

 In 1998, Skvernelis started his career in the Lithuanian law enforcement system, working as a traffic police inspector in Trakai District Municipality.
-Gradually rising through the ranks, he became the general commissioner of the Lithuanian police on 7 March 2011.
+Gradually rising through the ranks, he was appointed General Commissioner of Police of Lithuania on 7 March 2011.